Exposure of Impacted Teeth FAQ (The Most Common Questions Regarding Impacted Canines)

 When Do Adult Canine Teeth Appear?

 Usually, the adult canine teeth come into the upper jaw (also known as the maxilla) erupt into the mouth between ages 11 to 13.
-Up until this point, they may be felt as incoming bumps beginning to form on the gum line.
+Prior to coming in, you can sometimes feel them as incoming bumps beginning to form on the gum line.

 What Are Some Potential Canine Teeth Issues?